fbsamples/share_to_reels_ios/README.md

 - XCode

-## Add your app id
+## Add your App ID

-In order to run the app, you will need to update the code and add your Facebook Developer App Id.
+In order to run the app, you will need to update the code and add your Facebook Developer App ID.
 If you don't have an app, check out this [link](https://developers.facebook.com/docs/development/).

 Update the following files:
 - `iOS ShareToReels/ContentView.swift`

-You will need to fill in your app id in the `"YOUR_APP_ID"` strings.
+You will need to fill in your App ID in the `"YOUR_APP_ID"` string.

 ## Running the project